DieJames/CherryQuant/README.md

  ## installation

 1. Download the tarball and extract in the desired location, the tarball can be deleted.
 2. Double click on setup.bat.
-This installs the required libraries, if this does not work follow the instructions below 2.1.
+This installs the required libraries, if this does not work follow the instructions below:

+   2.1.
 Navigate to command prompt in windows: Search cmd and hit enter

    2.2.
 Type py and hit enter.
 This should open python and it should be python 3.